The promise of PRA023: taking on inflammation and fibrosis by inhibiting TL1A activity

 - Potential explanation for persistent symptoms after the inflammation is resolved

-TL1A is linked to multiple immune and fibrotic diseases
+TL1A is linked to multiple immune-mediated and fibrotic diseases beyond IBD

-Discovered in 1999, TL1A has long been linked to intestinal inflammation and fibrosis.
-In the past decade, a large body of literature has emerged, implicating TL1A in a host of other fibrotic conditions affecting nearly every organ system.
+TL1A has long been linked to intestinal inflammation and fibrosis.
+In the past decade, a large body of literature has emerged implicating TL1A in a host of other fibrotic conditions affecting nearly every organ system.